 Where:

-the Subscriber represents the Client in the Client’s capacity as mortgagee; and
+the Representative represents the Client in the Client’s capacity as mortgagee; and

-the Client represents to the Subscriber that the Client has taken reasonable steps to verify the identity of the mortgagor
+the Client represents to the Representative that the Client has taken reasonable steps to verify the identity of the mortgagor,

-the Client indemnifies the Subscriber for any loss resulting from the Client’s failure to take reasonable steps to verify the identity of the mortgagor.
+the Client indemnifies the Representative for any loss resulting from the Client’s failure to take reasonable steps to verify the identity of the mortgagor.

 Revocation

-This Client Authorisation may be revoked by either the Client or the Subscriber giving notice in writing to the other that they wish to end this Client Authorisation.
+This Client Authorisation may be revoked by either the Client or the Representative giving notice in writing to the other that they wish to end this Client Authorisation.

 Privacy and Client Information